Identifying the Distribution of Welfare from Discrete Choice: Distribution of welfare levels, welfare differences, and social welfare

 \subsection{Distribution of the NOS welfare measures}

 In this section the marginal distribution for the NOS measures is derived in terms of choice probabilities.\footnote{Similar to \cite{bhattacharyaNonparametricWelfareAnalysis2015}, it is important to stress that identification generally fails in settings where the prices of alternatives are multiples of one another, such as in ordered choice.
-In such settings, there is no relative price variation in the data that identifies the effect of a price change in some alternative(s) while keeping the prices of the other alternatives fixed.
-Our empirical illustration, however, does not suffer from this drawback due to the non-linearities in the tax system. } We also provide distributional results joint with, and conditional on, the optimal observed choice.
+In such settings, there is no relative price variation in the data that identifies the effect of a price change in some alternative(s) while keeping the prices of the other alternatives fixed.} We also provide distributional results joint with, and conditional on, the optimal observed choice.

 Under Assumptions \ref{assumption1}--\ref{assumption3}, which were introduced in Section \ref{sec:formal_definitions}, we can prove the following theorem. \begin{thmrep} The joint distribution of the NOS welfare measure $W$, evaluated in an option $k$ with price $p_k$, and choosing $j$ at prices $\bp'$ and exogenous income $y$ can be expressed in terms of transition probabilities as follows: